sanrinconr/Portfolio/README.md

-# Hi!

-This is my portfolio actually in development!
+# Hi!, This is my portfolio

 ## What technologies is used ?